 It’s not only about whether you can perform the job; the interviewers want to know if you’ll be a good fit for them.
 They want to get a sense of understand that this is a difficult and potentially life-changing time, but try to unwind a bit!who you are.
 I

 Do you want to be noticed?
 Keep in touch.
 Do you have anything further to say, or do you want to restate a point?
 Keep in touch.
-Do you truly ?
+Do you truly desire the position?
 Keep in touch!
 Keep in mind that following up is a skill